awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

    1. Edit the OIDC provider suffix and change it from `:aud` to `:sub`\.

    1. Replace `sts.amazonaws.com` with your service account ID\.
+**Note**
+If you don't have an existing service account, then you need to create one\.
+For more information, see [Configure Service Accounts for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) in the Kubernetes documentation\.
+For the service account to be able to use Kubernetes permissions, you must create a `Role`, or `ClusterRole` and then bind the role to the service account\.
+For more information, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.
+When the [AWS VPC CNI plugin](pod-networking.md) is deployed, for example, the deployment manifest creates a service account, cluster role, and cluster role binding\.
+You can view the[ manifest](https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/v1.7.5/config/v1.7/aws-k8s-cni.yaml) on GitHub\.

-   1. If necessary, change <region\-code> to the Region code returned in the output from step 1\.
+   1. If necessary, change `region-code` to the Region code returned in the output from step 1\.

    The resulting line should look like this\.